dkretz85/footnotes-to-plato/site/content/index.md

 <p class="lede" style="font-family:var(--serif);font-size:19px;line-height:1.6">It tracks citations to five ancient authors—<strong>Homer, Pindar, Plato, Aristotle, and Paul</strong>—across a corpus of {{journal_count}} academic journals, published between {{year_from}} and {{year_to}}.
 Shoutout to the folks at JSTOR who kindly provided the data!</p>

-<p class="lede" style="font-family:var(--serif);font-size:19px;line-height:1.6">Three visualization tools let you analyze how scholarly attention distributes, between and within texts, at passage-level granularity, how that shifts over time, and how it differs from journal to journal and discipline to discipline.
-You can also create bibliographies of articles citing specific passages at one click.</p>
+<p class="lede" style="font-family:var(--serif);font-size:19px;line-height:1.6">Three visualization tools let you analyze how scholarly attention distributes, </br> between texts, and text clusters, over time, </br> within texts, at passage-level granularity, </br> and how it differs from journal to journal and discipline to discipline.</p>

+<p class="lede" style="font-family:var(--serif);font-size:19px;line-height:1.6">You can also create bibliographies of articles citing specific passages at one click.</p>

 <p class="lede" style="font-family:var(--serif);font-size:19px;line-height:1.6">For the list of journals covered see [the methods page](/methods/#coverage); for the full method see [methods](/methods/), for the data, [the data page](/data/), and for contacting me with suggestions & questions see [contact](/contact/).</p>